 The Stormwater Management section of Puyallup's Engineering Department has many programs that support water quality, outreach and education, in-the-ground projects, volunteer opportunities, and more.
 Read through our residential programs listed in the left-hand column for information on ways to get involved in the community, prevent stormwater pollution, and be a steward of the environment.

-In the meantime, take the online Stormwater Quiz!
-Puyallup residents receive a different give-away item each month for completing the quiz.
-This activity helps us meet our NPDES Stormwater Permit education and outreach requirements.
+Take the online quiz to test you stormwater knowledge: June Stormwater Quiz.
+Puyallup residents can receive a give-away item for completing the quiz.
+This activity helps the City meet NPDES Stormwater Permit education and outreach requirements.
+New quizzes are posted periodically, so check back for new quizzes.

 This grant-funded program supports permit requirements for the City's NPDES Stormwater permit, providing education and outreach to citizens, while supporting reduction in stormwater pollution runoff by promoting the installation of rain gardens, permeable pavements and rain barrels.
 Read more about cost-share and reimbursement opportunities for residents, as view photos of our past 5 years of rain garden installations around the City!